neelkamath/omni-chat-backend/README.md

 ![Cover](branding/facebook_cover_photo_2.png)

 This repo is for the backend API.
-There's no frontend UI yet.
+Here's a [web app](https://github.com/neelkamath/omni-chat-web) which utilizes the API.
 Here are the features implemented so far:

 - [x] Automatic online status.
 You don't manually set whether you're "away", or some other error-prone status that you have to constantly update, and no one takes seriously.